Skip to Content

 The Helmut W. Baer Lecture is a special colloquium supported by family and friends in honor of Dr. Helmut Baer.
 Dr. Baer's career in physics began with his work at the University of Michigan where he was awarded a doctorate in nuclear physics in 1967.
 He published over 100 articles that cover a range of physics topics including nuclear physics and pion interactions.
 Dr. Baer was named a Fellow of the American Physical Society in March of 1989, and to his delight enjoyed countless opportunities over the years to talk about physics at universities and conferences internationally.
 Dr. Baer set the highest personal standards for himself and his research.
 This lecture is held approximately every two years.

-Distinguished Professor of Physics (University of California, San Diego)
+Professor of Physics (University of California, Berkeley and University of Tokyo)

 3:00 PM